MichaelCWalsh7/Cartridge-Market/README.md

     2. As a Site User, I want to easily log in and out.
     3. As a Site User, I want to easily recover my password in case I forget it.
     4. As a Site User, I want to receive an email confirmation after registering.
-    5. As a Site User, I want to have a personalized uer profile.
+    5. As a Site User, I want to have a personalized user profile.

     -   #### Frequent Visitor Goals
     1. As a Frequent Visitor, I want to categorize products by developer.